 retreat with a whitewashed interior and wood-clad exterior, this minimalist structure functions as a lounge and

-as we frequently add new images of prefab cabins to our site.
+Please check back often or subscribe to our RSS feed, as we frequently add new images of prefabricated cabins to our site.